tliron/ronin/README.md

   costs outweigh the benefits.
 Making a new language is not trivial.
 Making a _robust_ language could take years of effort.
 Python is here right now, with a huge ecosystem of libraries and tools.
-Yes, it introduces a learning curve, but getting familiar with Python is useful for so many practical reasons beyond writing build scripts for Ronin.
+Yes, it introduces a learning curve, but getting familiar with Python is useful for so many practical reasons beyond writing build scripts for Rōnin.
 That said, if someone wants to contribute a simple DSL as an optional extra, we will consider!
 * _Why require Ninja, a binary, instead of building everything in 100% Python?_ Because it's silly to reinvent wheels, especially when the wheels are so good.
 Ninja is a one-trick-pony that does